Prosecution is expected to rest in trial over death of Georgia nursing student Laken Riley

-ATHENS, Ga.
-(AP) — Prosecutors are expected to wrap up their case Tuesday in the trial of the man accused of killing Georgia nursing student Laken Riley.
+At 9:37 a.m., her mother texted, “Call me when you can.”
+Phillips called twice, and when her calls went unanswered, she texted her daughter at 9:58 a.m., “You’re making me nervous not answering while you’re out running.
+Are you OK?"
+Phillips texted again at 11:47 a.m., writing, “Please call me.
+I’m worried sick about you.”
+She and other family members continued to call Riley.

+Phillips cried in court as the text messages were read aloud by Georgia police Sgt.
+Sophie Raboud, who examined data from Riley's phone.
+Raboud also testified about video from surveillance cameras near the wooded trail, and Phillips and some other family members and friends cried as video played showing Riley running on the trail the morning of her death.

-Jose Ibarra, 26, is charged with murder and other crimes in Riley's death in February.
+Ibarra, 26, is charged with murder and other crimes in Riley's death in February, and his trial began Friday.
 He waived his right to a jury trial, meaning the case will be decided alone by Athens-Clarke County Superior Court Judge H. Patrick Haggard.
+The case could go to the judge by the end of Tuesday.

 Riley’s parents, roommates and other friends and family packed the courtroom Friday and again Monday and Tuesday.